-Figure 7.1-5 In FY 2012, SCCB maintained the total number of successful closures in the Vocational Rehabilitation Program compared to FY 2011.
-The inability to increase successful closures was due to new and inexperienced VR Counselors as well as South Carolina's unemployment rate.
+Figure 7.1-5 In FY 2013, the total number of successful closures in the Vocational Rehabilitation Program increased by 3% compared to FY 2012.
+The increase in successful closures was a direct result of an increase in referrals to the program as well as an increase in the total number of VR Counselors.

-Figure 7.1-6 In FY 2012, the closure quality rate increased by 5% compared to FY 2011.
-The increase in closure quality was attributed to an increase in direct job placements in the professional occupation job category.
+Figure 7.1-6 In FY 2013, the closure quality rate increased by 6.5% compared to FY 2012.
+An increase in more quality referrals as well as workforce capacity in the VR Program both contributed to the increase in the successful closures quality rate.

-Consumers were served in the following programs: Vocational Rehabilitation, Older Blind, Prevention of Blindness, Independent Living and Children's Services.
-In FY 2012, there was a 27% decrease in the total number of consumers served compared to FY 2011.
-The decrease was attributed to the elimination of the state funded Prevention of Blindness Program.
+Consumers were served in the following programs in FY 13: Vocational Rehabilitation, Older Blind, Independent Living and Children's Services.
+In FY 2013, there was a 7% decrease in the total number of consumers served compared to FY 2012.
+The decrease in the total number of consumers served was attributed to the elimination of the state funded Prevention of Blindness Program.

-In FY 2012, the majority of the competitive employment placements were in the Professional, Clerical/Sales and Services occupations.
+In FY 2013, the majority of the competitive employment placements were in the Service, Clerical/Sales and Professional occupations.
 The employment trends in the Vocational Rehabilitation Program for each of the above mentioned occupations have been consistent since FY 2004.

-In FY 2012, the completion rate for Adjustment to Blindness training at the EBMRC increased by 62% compared to FY 2011.
-The increase in the completion rate was attributed to the consistency of the rate of referrals for adjustment to blindness training.
+In FY 2013, the completion rate for Adjustment to Blindness training at the EBMRC decreased by 37% compared to FY 2012.
+Efforts to evaluate the referral process to the EBMRC are currently underway by SCCB Management.

-In FY 2012, the total served in the Training and Employment Program decreased by approximately 21% compared to FY 2011.
-The decrease was attributed to a reduction in workforce capacity.
+In FY 2013, the total served in the Training and Employment Program increased by 41% compared to FY 2012.
+The increase in total served was attributed to an increase in the number of referrals for assistive technology assessments and recommendations for college students.

-In FY 2012, average vendor earnings increased by 16.8%.
-FY 2012 average vendor earnings compared to SC average earnings were slightly less at 1.4%.
-However this is a 5.4% improvement from FY 2011.
-This average wage improvement was due to efforts to combine facilities that were producing vendor wages which were significantly below the federal minimum wage.
-An additional our goal will be to add new facilities which will produce vendor wages which are at or better than the average wage.
+In FY 2013, average vendor earnings increased by 14.7% from 2012.
+FY 2013 average vendor earnings compared to SC average earnings (all job categories) were 7% higher.
+This wage improvement was due to continual efforts to combine facilities that were producing vendor wages which are significantly below the federal minimum wage.
+Also, five (5) locations were added to existing vendor facilities and as a consequence, vendors were able to implement small price increases.
+SCCB efforts in 2013 will be directed toward adding new facilities which will produce vendor wages which are at or above the average wage.